 A copy of the Policy is available from the Company Secretary upon request and can be accessed via the ISG intranet.
-Any questions regarding the Policy or the Act should be directed to the Company Secretary, and matters can be escalated to the Chief Executive where appropriate.
+Any questions regarding the Policy or the Act should be directed to the Company Secretary, and such matters can also be escalated to the Chief Financial Officer, or Chief Executive Officer, where appropriate.

-Overall responsibility for the Policy rests with the ISG Board of Directors and the Managing Directors of ISG businesses.
+Overall responsibility for ensuring this Policy is enforced rests with the ISG Board of Directors, together with the Managing Directors of each ISG business and the Heads of each Enabling Department.

-For and on behalf of ISG Signed:
+For and on behalf of ISG Limited

+Signed: